The Frightening Lessons From Hawaii’s False Missile Alert

 Hawaii’s efforts to prepare for the possibility of a nuclear attack from North Korea took a disastrous turn on Saturday morning when a state employee mistakenly triggered an alert warning Hawaiians that a ballistic missile was on its way, and instructing them to seek shelter.
-“This is not a drill,” the mobile-phone notification and automated television and radio announcements assured, causing widespread panic in the 38 minutes it took Hawaii authorities to send a follow-up message cancelling the false alarm.
+“This is not a drill,” the mobile-phone notification and automated television and radio announcements assured, causing widespread panic in the 38 minutes it took Hawaii authorities to send a follow-up message canceling the false alarm.

-In light of the escalating tensions between the U.S. and North Korea, Hawaii has been testing and updating its Cold-War era missile-threat preparations since December, conducting monthly tests of air raid sirens and working to educate the public about best practices in the unlikely event of an attack.
+In light of the escalating tensions between the U.S. and North Korea, Hawaii has been testing and updating its Cold War–era missile-threat preparations since December, conducting monthly tests of air-raid sirens and working to educate the public about best practices in the unlikely event of an attack.
 On Saturday, countless Hawaiians experienced what that would actually be like, and the mishap exposed numerous flaws in the state’s emergency procedures, the public’s readiness, and the federal government’s response plans.
-It was also the worst failure of the already flawed U.S. Wireless Emergency Alert system since it was adopted in 2012.
+It was also the worst failure of the already-flawed U.S. Wireless Emergency Alert system since it was adopted in 2012.

 How It Happened

-The mistake started while a shift change was underway on Saturday morning in the bunker headquarters of the Hawaii Emergency Management Agency (HEMA).
+The mistake started while a shift change was under way on Saturday morning in the bunker headquarters of the Hawaii Emergency Management Agency (HEMA).
 During a routine test of the state’s emergency and wireless-emergency alert systems, a state employee selected “missile alert” instead of “test missile alert” from a drop-down menu in the agency’s alert-system software, then confirmed his incorrect selection with another click.

 Because of that human error, at roughly 8:07 a.m. local time, the false ballistic-missile alert was sent out to mobile phones across the state, and a longer version of the same pre-written warning was automatically broadcast on the state’s television and radio stations.
 No outdoor sirens were triggered by the alert, as they are part of a separate system, but some military bases voluntarily activated their sirens in response to the alarm anyway.

 Once the alert reached the public, widespread panic followed throughout the state as terrified residents and tourists rushed to take shelter, contact their loved ones, and obtain more information about the impending attack.
-While many people thought they were about to die, no deaths or injuries have been reported as a result of the screw-up.
+While many people thought they were about to die, no deaths or injuries have been reported as a result of the screwup.

-Staff at HEMA didn’t realize the alert had gone out until other officials called them requesting more information about the threat, and an agency spokesman said on Saturday that the employee who made the error learned of his mistake only after receiving the missile warning on his own phone.
+Staff at HEMA didn’t realize the alert had gone out until other officials called them requesting more information about the threat, and an agency spokesperson said on Saturday that the employee who made the error learned of his mistake only after receiving the missile warning on his own phone.
 Three minutes after the alert was sent, HEMA confirmed with U.S. Pacific Command that there had been no launch and informed the police.
 Three minutes after that, the agency issued a cancellation of the alert so it would stop being rebroadcast, but it wasn’t until 8:20 a.m. that HEMA posted the cancellation on their Facebook page and Twitter account.
 Due to poor contingency planning, it then took them another 25 minutes to be able send a new notification out to people’s phones acknowledging the false alarm, which the agency finally did at 8:45 a.m.

-On Saturday, Hawaii Governor David Ige and HEMA administrator Vern Miyagi both apologized for the panic, anguish, and anger caused by the false alarm, and they vowed to change the system to prevent such mistakes in the future.
+On Saturday, Hawaii governor David Ige and HEMA administrator Vern Miyagi both apologized for the panic, anguish, and anger caused by the false alarm, and they vowed to change the system to prevent such mistakes in the future.

 The employee responsible for the error, who has not been identified, has reportedly been reassigned, but not fired.
 Miyagi said on Saturday that the staffer “feels terrible” about the mistake.

-A few state-level investigations are already underway, and tests of Hawaii’s alert system have been suspended until procedures can be put in place to prevent future mishaps.
+A few state-level investigations are already under way, and tests of Hawaii’s alert system have been suspended until procedures can be put in place to prevent future mishaps.
 The FCC has also launched an investigation into the incident, and it blasted Hawaii officials on Sunday for the “unacceptable” error, concluding that the state “did not have reasonable safeguards or process controls in place to prevent the transmission of a false alert.”
-It also urged federal, state, and local authorities to immediately review their emergency alert procedures to prevent similar mishaps.
+It also urged federal, state, and local authorities to immediately review their emergency-alert procedures to prevent similar mishaps.

 What Should Have Happened

-In this case, nothing: the agency should have conducted its daily test, not fired off the false alarm, and Hawaiians could have gone about their Saturday morning uninterrupted.
-But if North Korea had fired an intercontinental ballistic missile at Hawaii, it would have first been detected by the U.S. Pacific Command, which would have instructed the Hawaii Emergency Management Agency to warn the islands using the state’s alert system, which consists of outdoor sirens, mobile phone notifications, and emergency announcements on television and radio.
+In this case, nothing: The agency should have conducted its daily test, not fired off the false alarm, and Hawaiians could have gone about their Saturday morning uninterrupted.
+But if North Korea had fired an intercontinental ballistic missile at Hawaii, it would have first been detected by the U.S. Pacific Command, which would have instructed the Hawaii Emergency Management Agency to warn the islands using the state’s alert system, which consists of outdoor sirens, mobile-phone notifications, and emergency announcements on television and radio.
 Subtracting the time it would take to detect the missile launch, alert state officials, and then warn the public, Hawaiians would have 12 to 20 minutes to seek shelter before the missile traveled the more than 4,600 miles from North Korea.

 HEMA officials believe that 90 percent of the state’s 1.4 million residents would probably survive the initial blast, though the state has few official fallout shelters to ensure residents are protected during the attack.
 Regardless, Hawaiians have been advised to remain inside for as long as 14 days following a nuclear strike, and to listen to AM/FM radio stations for additional announcements from officials.